nf-core/atacseq/docs/usage.md

 Specifying this flag instructs the pipeline to use bundled ENCODE blacklist regions to filter out known blacklisted regions in the called ChIP-seq peaks.
 Please note that this is only supported when --genome is set to `GRCh37` or `GRCm38`.

 ### `--blacklist`
-If you prefer, you can specify the full path to the blacklist regions (should be in .BED format) which will be filtered out from the called ChIP-seq peaks.
+If you prefer, you can specify the full path to the blacklist regions (should be in .BED format) which will be filtered out from the called ATAC-seq peaks.
 Please note that `--blacklist_filtering` is required for using this option.
 ```bash
 --blacklist_filtering --blacklist '[path to blacklisted regions]'
 ```